Contents

 If you’re considering family planning down the line, it’s essential to know how birth control could impact your future fertility.
 In India, many women feel pressure from family and society regarding motherhood, which is why this is an important question.

-Some birth control methods, like IUDs and implants, are reversible, meaning your fertility will return after you stop using them.
+Birth control methods, like IUDs and implants, are quickly reversible, meaning your fertility will return after you stop using them.
 Others, like hormonal pills, may take a little more time to leave your system.

 4. How Do I Know If Birth Control Is Working?